 #1.
 Shine Texts

-Shine Texts is one of my favorite self care apps because of how personal it can feel.
-It’s nice to be able to wake up every morning with texts cheering me on, letting me know to put myself first and thats it’s ok not to be perfect.
+Shine Texts is one of my favorite self-care apps because of how personal it feels.
+It’s nice to wake up every morning with texts cheering me on and reminding me to put myself first.

-If you are sticking with the free version of the app (which is still worth it!) the daily texts are where you will get the most value.
-Monday through Friday you can check in with shine and get daily texts telling you to take care of yourself!
+If you’re sticking with the free version (which is still worth it!) the daily texts are where it’s at.
+Monday through Friday you get daily texts telling you to take care of yourself!

-After they send you uplifting text messages, you’ll have the option to check in each day.
+After they send you uplifting texts, you can go deeper.
 You’ll answer questions like, “What are you grateful for today?” and “What are you doing to feel good today?”.

-This is a good option for anyone that has wanted to start a Gratitude Journal.
-You can look through all of your old check ins and instantly start to feel grateful, all right on your phone!
+This is great if you want to start Gratitude Journal, but just never got around to it.
+You can look through all of your old check-ins and instantly start to feel grateful.

-Another one of my favorite parts about shine is the articles they share in the daily texts and on their website.
-All of their articles range from giving yourself grace when something doesn’t go quite your way to being more productive and knocking things off of your to-do list.
+You NEED to check out the articles they post on their website.
+They range from giving yourself grace when something doesn’t go your way to knocking things off of your to-do list.

 Here are a few of my favorite articles on their site:

-On the app you can also access meditations and recordings of inspirational stories.
-Most of these you can only access if you are a paying member, but there are still options you can listen to in the free version.
+On Shine, you can access meditations and inspirational stories.
+Most of these you can only access in the premium version, but there are still options you can listen to for free.

 What you get with Shine Text

-- Access to all their self help and inspirational articles on their app and website
+- Access to their self-help and inspirational articles on their app and website

 - Limited access to their meditations and recordings.